 Is corporate travel still worth it?

-Whether you have travellers on the road right now or are considering when to relaunch, it’s the perfect time to take what you’ve learned throughout the COVID-19 crisis and refresh your business travel programme.
+Whether you have travelers on the road right now or are considering when to relaunch, it's the perfect time to take what you've learned throughout the COVID-19 crisis and refresh your business travel program.
 As travel professionals, we strongly believe in the value of face-to-face meetings, but the facts speak louder.
-Define how you will set your travel goals and measure ROI to demonstrate what you can achieve with your travel programme.
+Define how you will set your travel goals and measure ROI to demonstrate what you can achieve with your travel program.

-As Ariane mentioned during the webinar, corporate travel programmes were tested at max capacity in the early stages of the COVID-19 crisis, with business travellers still on the road, canceled trips, and no planned date for them to return.
+As Ariane mentioned during the webinar, corporate travel programs were tested at max capacity in the early stages of the COVID-19 crisis, with business travelers still on the road, canceled trips, and no planned date for them to return.

-We’ve focused much of our recent innovation around supporting travellers and corporate travel managers to deal with these challenges quickly.
-Including building online forms to help travellers self-cancel travel in order to save time and avoid lengthy waits on the phone.
+We’ve focused much of our recent innovation around supporting travelers and corporate travel managers to deal with these challenges quickly.
+Including building online forms to help travelers self-cancel travel in order to save time and avoid lengthy waits on the phone.

 What next for business travel?

 The road to full recovery is not an exact science.
-Ariane’s closing thoughts were that people will be nervous about travelling again.
-Corporate travel managers will need to listen to and address their travellers’ anxieties with information and collateral like the pre-travel safety checklist.
+Ariane's closing thoughts were that people will be nervous about traveling again.
+Corporate travel managers will need to listen to and address their travelers' anxieties with information and collateral like the pre-travel safety checklist.